The compensation platform for VHA's 380,000-person workforce.

 Occupation families, headcounts, and pay-system assignments are illustrative — modeled from public knowledge of VHA's workforce.
 Production values are pulled from VHA HR systems at engagement award.

-The Sources Sought describes five tasks — survey identification and purchasing, employee-data and survey analysis, geographic differentials, a cloud database, and a job-architecture catalog.
-The four cards below are the analytical product behind those tasks, already built and clickable.
+The Sources Sought describes survey identification and purchasing, employee-data and survey analysis, geographic differentials, a cloud database, and a job-architecture catalog.
+The product behind those tasks is already built and clickable.

 Five reasons our approach fits VHA.